Relintai/rcpp_framework/Readme.md

 different thread when necessary (they get dirty).

 I consider it's design mostly stable, it needs cleanups, and some features, but it shouldn't change that much anymore fundamentally.

-Note that most of this readme is outdated.
-It will be updated soon (-ish).
-I ended up using this framework as part of my MSc thesis, and so I already managed to write proper up to date documentation for it, which (at least the framework related things) will be reworked into a new readme / documentation, after it's accepted / graded / dealt with.

-It likely wouldn't matter, but I decided I'd rather play it safe.

 For the time being I recommend looking at my other projects that use this for usage examples.